-Our tool can load most binary and text based FBX files.
-If you are looking to convert your 2D image files to 3D STL files then we have a 2D to 3D conversion tool here.
+Our FBX viewing tool can load most FBX files and we are working on improvements all the time to improve compatibility with all file formats.
+If you are looking to convert your 2D image files to 3D files such as STL then we have a 2D to 3D conversion tool here.

 Here are 2 simple steps to display your FBX file in any web browser.